GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 ### Regular tenants

-Where FAST compatibility is not needed this stage can be used to create very simple tenancy, configuring the minimum amount of resources to allow tenants to operate inside their area:
+Where FAST compatibility is not needed this stage creates minimal tenant environments, configuring the minimum amount of resources to allow them to operate independently:

 - a centrally-managed folder with
   - one log sink to export audit-related tenant events
-  - DRS organization policy configuration to optionally allow tenant-specific Cloud Identity
+  - DRS organization policy configuration to allow the tenants's own Cloud Identity in IAM policies (if one is used)
-- a minimal set of automation resources (service account, bucket) in the central IaC project
+- a minimal set of automation resources (service account, bucket) in the organization-level IaC project
 - a tenant-managed folder with IAM roles assigned to the tenant administrators principal and the automation service account
-- an optional VPC SC policy scoped to the tenant folder and managed by the tenant
+- an optional VPC-SC policy scoped to the tenant folder and managed by the tenant

-This allows quick bootstrapping of a large number of tenants, which are either self-managed or where non-FAST blueprints are then applied to configure tenant-level services.
+This allows quick bootstrapping of a large number of tenants which are either self-managed or which use customized IaC code.

-This type of tenant can be "upgraded" at any time to FAST compatibility by simply extending its configuration.
+Tenants of this type can be "upgraded" at any time to FAST compatibility by simply extending their configuration.

 ### FAST-compatible tenants

-Tenants can also be configured with (almost complete) FAST compatibility.
-This mode emulates the bootstrap stage, and then allows tenants to indipendently bring up a complete Landing Zone in their environment using FAST.
+Tenants can also be configured for FAST compatibility.
+This approach effectively emulates the org-level bootstrap stage, allowing tenants to indipendently bring up a complete Landing Zone in their environment using FAST.

-The only differences compared to organization-level FAST are:
+The main differences compared to organization-level FAST are:

-- no bootstrap service account is created for the tenant, as this stage is emulating bootstrap
+- no bootstrap service account is created for tenants, as this stage is their effective bootstrap
-- tenant-defined log sinks can be configured in stage 1
+- tenant-mamaged log sinks are configured in stage 1, cine their bootstrap stage (this one) is under central control
-- secure tags are created in the tenant automation project
+- secure tags are created in the tenant automation project since tenants cannot operate at the organization level
-- tenants cannot self-manage organization policies on their folder
+- tenants cannot self-manage organization policies on their folder (this might change in a future release)

-While this stage's approach to organization policies is to keep them under centralized management, it's still possible to allow tenants limited or full control over organization policies either
+While this stage's approach to organization policies is to keep them under centralized management, it's still possible to allow tenants limited or full control over organization policies by either

-- by assigning them permissions on secure tags used in policy conditions, or
+- assigning them permissions on secure tags used in policy conditions, or
-- by assignign them organization policy admin permissions on the organization, with a condition based on the secure tag value bound to their folder
+- assignign them organization policy admin permissions on the organization, with a condition based on the secure tag value bound to their folder

-Once a FAST-enabled tenant is created, the admin principal for the tenant has access to a dedicated resource management service account and set of input files (provider, tfvars) and can proceed to setup FAST using the regular stage 1.
+Once a FAST-enabled tenant is created, the admin principal for the tenant has access to a dedicated resource management service account and set of input files (provider, tfvars) and can then proceed to setup FAST using the regular stage 1.

 ## How to run this stage

 This stage uses a similar configuration to the [resource management](../1-resman/README.md) stage, with the only differences being the backend used, and the configuration of the specific variables that drive tenant creation.

-The only real prerequisite is having fully deployed the [bootstrap](../0-bootstrap) stage, but there's no need to run [resource management](../1-resman/) before creating tenants unless a top-level "Tenants" folder is wanted (and that can of course be created by hand if needed).
+The only real prerequisite is having fully deployed the [bootstrap](../0-bootstrap) stage, but there's no need to run [resource management](../1-resman/) before creating tenants unless a top-level "Tenants" folder is needed (and even that can be created by hand removing the dependency on stage 1).

 ### Provider and Terraform variables